Education is without a doubt the most powerful investment you can make for your future.

 PTPTN stands for Perbadanan Tabung Pendidikan Tinggi Nasional (or National Higher Education Fund Corporation), and is a government institution that offers study loans specifically for tertiary education for Malaysian students.

 PTPTN loan is one of the top choices for students looking for education loans, given its relatively low interest rate.
-In addition, if you achieve a First Class Honours for your Degree, your loan will be converted into a scholarship, where you will be exempted from paying back the loan!
+In addition, if you achieve a First Class Honours for your Degree, your loan could be converted into a scholarship, where you will be exempted from paying back the loan!

 #2.
 Are you eligible for PTPTN?